TosbackCgusBridge-Bot/CGUs-versions/Delta/Privacy Policy.md

     If you have provided us with an email address, we may send you email messages related to your transactions with us.
 We and our SkyMiles Partners  and Promotional Partners may also send informational or promotional email messages to you, which you may opt out of receiving as described below.

-*   How do I update personal information such as my address? **How do I update personal information such as my address?**
+*   How do I update personal information such as my address?
+How do I update personal information such as my address? **How do I update personal information such as my address?**

     We ask that you keep your information as up-to-date as possible so you may get the maximum benefit from delta.com.
 Go to your Manage Your Account to make your changes.

-*   How is my personally identifiable information protected? **How is my personally identifiable information protected?**
+*   How is my personally identifiable information protected?
+How is my personally identifiable information protected? **How is my personally identifiable information protected?**

     For more information on how we secure your transactions, read our Security statement below.

 How Delta uses cookies, tags, and similar technologies Expand All

-*   Cookies **Cookies**
+*   Cookies Cookies **Cookies**

     Delta uses cookies, tags, and other similar technologies.
 These technologies allow us to recognize your preference information, keep track of your purchases, remember your SkyMiles number and facilitate effective site administration.
 We use the information we collect to enhance your visit to delta.com and to provide you with information tailored to your needs.